QED137/QED137/README.md

 ### Skills:
 - ***Full-Stack Development***: Experienced in building web applications using Python frameworks like Flask and leveraging other web development tools.
 - ***Machine Learning & Deep Learning***: Possess a strong foundation in machine learning and deep learning concepts, honed through coursework on platforms like Coursera.
-- ***Project Experience***: Successfully developed projects in both full-stack development and machine learning, The description of projects are below.
+- ***Project Experience***: Successfully developed projects in both full-stack development and machine learning, The description of the projects is below.
 ### Current Focus
 - ***MLOps***: Actively exploring the field of MLOps to bridge the gap between machine learning model development and production deployment.